 - review of initial setting of risk ratings and change in ratings of risks;

-- consider that the register reflects the environment, emerging issues, organisational risks and other reporting provided by management;
+- consider that the register reflects the environment, emerging risks, organisational risks and other reporting provided by management;

 - consider the controls implemented by management to manage risk and relevant risk treatment plans.

-- Monitor risk trends including areas of increasing/decreasing risk, sources of risks and how organisational risks are being reported on the corporate risk register.
+- Monitor risk trends including emerging claims risks and areas of increasing/decreasing risk, sources of risks and how organisational risks are being reported on the Corporate Risk Register.

 - Review the insurance program at least annually having regard to the organisation's business and its insurable risks.

-- Review business continuity planning arrangements, including whether business continuity and disaster recovery plans have been periodically updated and tested.
+- Ensure business continuity planning arrangements are in place, including whether business continuity and disaster recovery plans have been periodically updated and tested.

 - Review the effectiveness of the system for monitoring WorkCover’s compliance with relevant laws, regulations, and policies.